linked-db/linked-ql/site/overview.md

 ## What is LinkedQL?

-LinkedQL is a query engine that internalizes the capabilities of the traditional database stack in the familiar `db.query()` interface:
+LinkedQL is a query interface (`db.query()`) that gives applications a stable contract across runtimes and environments – server, browser, worker, edge – with the same idea:

 + live queries, lazy fetching, subscriptions, and sync
 + relationship traversal and object-relational syntax